Forsmans/amba-avm-exemptions/README.md

 1. Follow the AVM AMBA deployment guide and prepare your Terraform configuration.
 2. Download or copy exemptions.tf from this repository into the same Terraform working directory where your AMBA deployment files are located.
-3. Provide both input variables in your .tfvars file.
+3. Provide the input variable in your .tfvars file.
 4. Run terraform plan and terraform apply as usual.

 ### Example tfvars